rupeshs/fastsdcpu/Readme.md

 ## Open WebUI Support

-The FastSDCPU can be used with [OpenWebUI](https://github.com/open-webui/open-webui) First start FastAPI in MCP server:
+The FastSDCPU can be used with [OpenWebUI](https://github.com/open-webui/open-webui) for local image generation using LLM and tool calling.

+Follow the below steps to FastSD to use with Open WebUI.

+- First start FastAPI in MCP server:
 ``python src/app.py --mcp``

 or use  `start-mcpserver.sh` for Linux and  `start-mcpserver.bat` for Windows.